 I will put enmity between you [serpent] and the woman [a new Eve to come later], and between your [serpent] seed and hers [the new Eve’s seed]; he [her seed] will crush your [serpent] head.
 (Genesis 3:15).

 So, God will raise up a new woman, and this women’s seed will crush the serpent’s seed.
 All early Christians knew this new woman as Mary and her seed as Jesus.
 This verse also reveals that the serpent will lay seeds out there and that his seeds will bring the same old “bad fruit” that God warned us about in Eden.
-In other words, the serpent will lay out his seeds that operate just like him – false prophets that use cunning tricks that sound attractive, but in fact, their teaching has ugly effects and drive people away from God (see Revelation 12).
+In other words, the serpent will lay out his seeds that operate just like him – false prophets that use cunning tricks that sound attractive, but in fact, their teaching is all geared towards the self and eventually drive people away from God (see Revelation 12).
 Thus, the devil’s corrupt teaching will be manifested in the world as an idea or a world view to live by.
-Conversely, God’ teaching will be raised up for the main purpose to crush the devil’s teaching.
+Conversely, God’ teaching will be raised up for the main purpose to crush the devil’s doctrine.
 This illuminates that when people today talk about the culture war they are really referencing is a clash of ideas.
 Paul famously described this clash of ideas of the devil’s message versus God’s message as “spiritual warfare” (see Ephesians 6: 10-20).
 Put simply the good teaching of God says, “How can I use myself to serve the other.”
-Conversely the bad teaching of the Devil says, “How can I use the other to serve me.”
+Conversely the corrupt teaching of the Devil says, “How can I use the other to serve me.”
 The end product or “fruit” of God’s teaching looks like heaven.
 However, the end product or “fruit” of the Devil’s teaching looks like hell.
 If someone would ask what does the end product of using someone for your own selfish desires look like?
 The real answer is it would like like the Nazi concentration camps.
 This demonic idea to use a person as an object to how you (not God) deem fit, carried out to its natural conclusion would look that bad.
-The problem is the devil uses deception in emotion and cunning word crafting to make his teaching look good when, in fact, it is ugly – just like he did in Eden.
+The problem is the devil uses deception in emotion and cunning word crafting to make his teaching look good when, in fact, it is horrid and grotesque.

-From this story, we can conclude that the devil was a false prophet that used a deceptive strategy to draw mankind away from God by tricking them to go after a bad teaching (represented by fruit) that emphasized their wants over their needs.
+From this story, we can conclude that the devil was a false prophet that used a deceptive strategy to draw mankind away from God by tricking them to go after a bad teaching (represented by fruit) that emphasized using the other over serving the other.
 However, God has a plan where he will deliver a new seed, to a new tree, and this new tree will bear new fruit to bring all of mankind back to God’s presence just like in Eden.

-So, in the next parts of this blog we will zoom in on what this new fruit is.
+In the next parts of this article, we will zoom in on what this new fruit is.
 When we do this, we’ll see why God is warning us about these false prophets that give us this bad fruit that draws us away from Him.

 To be continued….